silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/02_RSSFeed.md

 # RSS Feed

-Generating RSS / Atom-feeds is a matter of rendering a [api:SS_List] instance through the [api:RSSFeed] class.
+Generating RSS / Atom-feeds is a matter of rendering a [api:SilverStripe\ORM\SS_List] instance through the [api:SilverStripe\Control\RSS\RSSFeed] class.

-The [api:RSSFeed] class doesn't limit you to generating article based feeds, it is just as easy to create a feed of your current staff members, comments or any other custom [api:DataObject] subclasses you have defined.
-The only logical limitation here is that every item in the RSS-feed should be accessible through a URL on your website, so it's advisable to just create feeds from subclasses of [api:SiteTree].
+The [api:RSSFeed] class doesn't limit you to generating article based feeds, it is just as easy to create a feed of your current staff members, comments or any other custom [api:SilverStripe\ORM\DataObject] subclasses you have defined.
+The only logical limitation here is that every item in the RSS-feed should be accessible through a URL on your website, so it's advisable to just create feeds from subclasses of [api:SilverStripe\CMS\Model\SiteTree].

 <div class="warning" markdown="1">
 If you wish to generate an RSS feed that contains a [api:DataObject], ensure you define a `AbsoluteLink` method on